-(7) i.
-Wildlife management, as wildlife or game preserves.

-(e) (2) Special exceptions uses.
-Upon a finding that the proposed use is consistent with the standards set forth in § $34-\underline{88}$ $\underline{145(c)(2)}$ , as well as all other applicable town county regulations, the town council hearing examiner may permit any specific use from the following list as a special exception, subject to conditions set forth in this chapter and in 0.the resolution of approval:
+- landscape.
+Any temporary structure used in conjunction with such uses must comply with all provisions of this code (for instance, see chapters 14 and 27). - h.
+Single-family dwellings and their customary accessory uses, when in compliance with the requirements of chapter 14, article IV, pertaining to wetlands protection. - (7) i.
+Wildlife management, as wildlife or game preserves. - (e) (2) Special exceptions uses.
+Upon a finding that the proposed use is consistent with the standards set forth in § 34-88 145(c)(2), as well as all other applicable town county regulations, the town council hearing examiner may permit any specific use from the following list as a special exception, subject to conditions set forth in this chapter and in 0.the resolution of approval: - (1) a.

-- a.
 Accessory structures, to include any building, structure, (including sea walls) or impervious surface area including bikeways which is accessory to a use permitted by right or by special exception in the EC district. b.
-Boating, without restriction, except that it shall be limited to natural or existing manmade channels. - (2) c.
+Boating, without restriction, except that it shall be limited to natural or existing manmade channels. - (2) e.
 Nature study center, noncommercial, and its customary accessory uses. - (3) Single-family residence and its customary accessory uses at a maximum density of one dwelling unit per twenty acres.